solana-foundation/solana-improvement-documents/proposals/0084-disable-rent-fees-collection.md

 ## Detailed Design

-When the feature - "disable rent fees collections" is activated, rent will no longer be collected from accounts and distributed to validators.
+When the feature - "disable rent fees collections" is activated, rent will no longer be collected from accounts nor will it be distributed to validators.

 The PR for this work is at https://github.com/solana-labs/solana/pull/33945